miikemccabe/get-manifest-external/README.md

 # get-manifest-external

-Include this file in a Chrome App or Extension's background page and it will allow you to request the manifest file from an external page.
+Include get-manifest-external.js in a Google Chrome App or Extension's background page and it will allow you to request the manifest file from an external page.